snippets > connect-headless-raspberry-pi-through-ssh-first-time

 echo <user>:`echo '<pass>' | openssl passwd -6 -stdin` > userconf.txt

-To find the Raspberry Pi in your local network, you can use nmap
+To find the Raspberry Pi on your local network, you can use nmap.
+Assuming your local IP addresses start with 192.168.0, run:

 nmap -sn 192.168.0.0/24

-If your Pi connected correctly, you will see something similar to the following in the output.
+If your Pi has connected correctly, you will see something similar to the following in the output.

 Nmap scan report for raspberrypi (<IP>)